awto/effectfuljs/packages/es/README.md

 The two-level syntax for effects based on ECMAScript async, generator and async generator functions syntax overloading.

-The project is a babel preset for integrating new custom computational effects into JavaScript.
+The project is a babel plugin for integrating new custom computational effects into JavaScript.

 The first level is plain JavaScript constructs, and the second level is async, generators and async generators function syntax.
-By means of the presets default implementations for the effectful(second) level can be overloaded.
+By means of the plugin default implementations for the effectful(second) level syntax can be overloaded.

 As a proof of concept, there are default implementations of corresponding ECMAScript standard effects.